GLUT1 deficiency: Management

 Anti-seizure medications are generally not effective, since they do not provide nourishment to the starved brain.

 Once diagnosed, a medically supervised ketogenic diet is usually recommended as it can help to control seizures.
-The ketogentic diet is the current standard of care treatment, with 80% of patients having >90% seizure reduction and improving some movement disorders in approximately two thirds of GLUT1 deficiency patients.
+The ketogenic diet is the current standard of care treatment, with 80% of patients having >90% seizure reduction and improving some movement disorders in approximately two thirds of GLUT1 deficiency patients.
 There is also some evidence of some cognitive benefits for GLUT1 deficiency patients on a ketogenic diet, and most parents report improved energy, alertness, balance, coordination, and concentration, especially when the diet is started early in childhood.

 The ketogenic diet is a diet high in fat and low in protein and carbohydrates, with up to 90% of calories obtained from fat.
 Since the diet is low in carbohydrates, the body gets little glucose, normally the main energy source.
 The fat in the diet is converted by the liver in ketone bodies, which causes a build up of ketones in the blood stream, called ketosis.
 Ketone bodies are transported across the blood-brain barrier by other means than the GLUT1 protein and thus serve as an alternative fuel for the brain when glucose is not available.

 While ketogenic diets have been proven effective to control seizures and relieve some movement disorders in many GLUT1 deficiency patients, some patients do not respond as well as others.
 In addition, some critical symptoms, including cognitive deficits and certain movement difficulties, tend to persist in GLUT1 deficiency patients treated by a ketogenic diet, raising the question whether GLUT1 deficiency is caused simply by a lack of proper brain energy or if there are more complicated and widespread systems and processes affected.

 The ketogenic diet must be carefully crafted and tailored to meet the needs of each patient and reduce the risk of side effects.
 It should only be used under the care of medical professionals and dietitians, and it may take some time to establish the ideal ratio of fat versus proteins and carbohydrates and other diet variables for each individual patient to experience optimal tolerance and benefits.
 Variations on the ketogenic diet, including the Modified Atkins Diet, and diets based on MCT oil have also been shown to be beneficial for some GLUT1 deficiency patients.